AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Simulation benchmarks

 \paragraph{Result}

 The test loss against the noise ratio $p$ is plotted in Fig.~\ref{fig:result_regr}.
-As can be seen, AdaTerm performed even more robustly than t-Adam and At-Adam and is able to keep its prediction loss almost constant across all noise ratio.
-The effect of the batch size on the learning performance is also studied and can be found in~\ref{apdx:batch_size_effect}.
+As can be observed, AdaTerm performed even more robustly than t-Adam and At-Adam and was able to maintain its prediction loss almost constant across all values of noise ratio.
+The effect of batch size on the learning performance is also studied and can be found in~\ref{apdx:batch_size_effect}.